yamaguchi-mari/app-building-for-chainguard-csms/labs/01_github/README.md

 When working with a Git repository, there's a very standard workflow:

 1. Change files
-  - Make any changes you want to any files you want
+  - Make any changes you want to any files you want (in a git initiatied folder)
   - Small batches of changes are better than big batches
 2. Stage files
   - `git add ...`
   - This allows you to select which files you want to include in your next commit
 3. Commit files
+  - `git commit -m "commit notes..."`
 4. Push commit
+  - `git push`

 ---